Fort Myers to Marco Island: Southwest Florida Road Trip

 We’ve been regularly road tripping across Florida, and after doing Jacksonville to Miami, Panama City to Tampa, and more, I’ve found the best Florida road trip yet — Fort Myers to Marco Island.

 This Southwest Florida road trip is enchanting.
 There are dolphins, jaw-dropping sunsets, gardens, European-style streets, and some of the Sunshine State’s finest food.
 Try this family road trip itinerary and you’ll see what I mean.
+For peace of mind on your travels, it’s wise to have CPR training while on trips to handle any unexpected health issues that might arise.

 Starting in Fort Myers